 - Post-launch Support

 When CKUA came to us, they were in a bit of bind.
-They needed to restart their website development project, but only had 5 months left before their grant deadline.
+They needed to restart their website design & development project, but only had 5 months left before their grant deadline.
 Further to that, they had some big, interesting challenges to solve.
 A few of those challenges included:

 - Rebuilding their playlist, which integrates data from multiple sources to show a “most recently played” list of tracks